IIIF/api/source/auth/2.0/index.md

 * The user interface presents a usage agreement, a content advisory notice, or some other form of clickthrough interaction in which credentials are not required, but deliberate confirmation of terms is required, to set an access cookie.
 * The access service stores the result of a user interaction in browser local storage, which is later available to the token service.

-To support these user-facing interactions, the access service description for the `interactive` profile includes the following additional descriptive properties for constructing a user interface in the client:
+To support these user-facing interactions, the access service description for the `active` profile includes the following additional descriptive properties for constructing a user interface in the client:

 | Property       | Required?     | Description |
 | -------------- | ------------- | ----------- |